Scientific Name

 Description

-There is much confusion regarding the naming of this plant.
-It was first named Agave nickelsiae in 1895 but was renamed Agave ferdinandi-regis by Alwin Berger in 1915.
-Later authors, notably including Howard Scott Gentry, considered it merely a form of Agave victoriae-reginae, not even meriting the rank of a subspecies or variety.
-Recently, however, a group of Mexican botanists has noted the significant floral differences between the plants, and they have concluded that A. nickelsiae should be recognized as a separate species.
+There is a lot of confusion regarding the naming of this plant.
+It was first named Agave nickelsiae in 1895 but was later renamed Agave ferdinandi-regis by Alwin Berger in 1915.
+Some authors, such as Howard Scott Gentry, believed it to be just a form of Agave victoriae-reginae, not even deserving the rank of a subspecies or variety.
+But recently, a group of Mexican botanists has observed that there are significant floral differences between the plants, and they have concluded that Agave nickelsiae should be recognized as a separate species.

 Hardiness